HandsOnDataViz/book/docs/HandsOnDataViz.md

 story, not to confuse them.
 Decide if you want to show absolute numbers, percentages, or percent changes, and do the math for your readers.

-**Avoid chart junk**.
+#### Avoid chart junk

 Start with a white background and add elements as you see appropriate.
 You should be able to justify each element you add.
-To do so, ask yourself: Does this element improve the chart, or can I drop it without decreasing readability?
-This way you won’t end up with so-called “chart junk” as shown in Figure
-<a href="#fig:design-principles-junk">13</a>, which includes 3D
-perspectives, shadows, and unnecessary elements.
+To do so, ask
+yourself: Does this element improve the chart, or can I drop it without decreasing readability?
+This way you won’t end up with so-called “chart junk” as shown in Figure <a href="#fig:design-principles-junk">14</a>, which includes 3D perspectives, shadows, and unnecessary elements.
 They might have looked cool in early versions of Microsoft Office, but let’s stay away from them today.

 <img src="images/05-chart/design-principles-junk.png" alt="Avoid chart junk."  />
 <p class="caption">
-Figure 13: Avoid chart junk.
+Figure 14: Avoid chart junk.
 </p>

+Do not use shadows or thick outlines with bar charts, because the reader might think that decorative elements are part of the chart, and thus misread the values that bars represent.

 The only justification for using three dimensions is to plot three-dimensional data, which has x, y, and z values.
 And don’t let anyone tell you otherwise.

-**Beware of pie charts**.
+#### Beware of pie charts

 Remember that pie charts only show part-to-whole relationship, so all slices need to add up to 100%.
 Generally, the fewer slices—the better.
 Arrange slices from largest to smallest, clockwise, and put the largest slice at 12 o’clock.
-Figure
+Figure <a href="#fig:design-principles-pie">15</a>
-<a href="#fig:design-principles-pie">14</a> illustrates that.
+illustrates that.

 <img src="images/05-chart/design-principles-pie.png" alt="Sort slices in pie charts from largest to smallest, and start at 12 o'clock."  />
 <p class="caption">
-Figure 14: Sort slices in pie charts from largest to smallest, and start at 12 o’clock.
+Figure 15: Sort slices in pie charts from largest to smallest, and start at 12 o’clock.
 </p>

 If your pie chart has more than five slices, consider showing your data in a bar chart, either stacked or separated, like Figure
-<a href="#fig:design-principles-pie-to-bar">15</a> shows.
+<a href="#fig:design-principles-pie-to-bar">16</a> shows.

 <img src="images/05-chart/design-principles-pie-to-bar.png" alt="Consider using bar charts instead of pies."  />
 <p class="caption">
-Figure 15: Consider using bar charts instead of pies.
+Figure 16: Consider using bar charts instead of pies.
 </p>

-**Don’t make people turn their heads to read labels**.
+#### Don’t make people turn their heads to read labels

 When your column chart has long x-axis labels that have to be rotated (often 90 degrees) to fit, consider turning the chart 90 degrees so that it becomes a horizontal bar chart.
 Take a look at Figure
-<a href="#fig:design-principles-turn-bar">16</a> to see how much easier
+<a href="#fig:design-principles-turn-bar">17</a> to see how much easier
 it is to read horizontally-oriented labels.

 <img src="images/05-chart/design-principles-turn-bar.png" alt="For long labels, use horizontal bar charts."  />
 <p class="caption">
-Figure 16: For long labels, use horizontal bar charts.
+Figure 17: For long labels, use horizontal bar charts.
 </p>

-**Arrange elements logically**.
+#### Arrange elements logically

 If your bar chart shows different categories, consider ordering them, like is shown in Figure
-<a href="#fig:design-principles-order-categories">17</a>.
+<a href="#fig:design-principles-order-categories">18</a>.
 You might want
 to sort them alphabetically, which can be useful if you want the reader to be able to quickly look up an item, such as their town.
 Ordering categories by value is another common technique that makes comparisons